 Frequently Asked Questions

-What are the main types of cloud computing?
+What is an example of cloud computing?

-What is cloud computing used for?
+What does cloud computing actually do?

 Author: Tibor Moes